Solid phase transitions in the liquid limit: The Hadamard material

+which affords certain simplification of general formulas.
+In this section we provide an approximation for the binodal of this energy, even though its quasiconvex envelope is not known.
+We begin with the computation of the jump set for this class of materials.

+\emph{The jump set.} In Appendix~\ref{sec:genodgen} we summarize, for the sake of completeness, the discussion of the jump set from \cite{grtrsolid}, which is adapted to our two-dimensional setting.

-\emph{Jump set.} We recall (see \cite{grtrsolid}) that in two dimensions the jump set of (\ref{enerex}) consists of matrices $\BF_{\pm}$, whose two singular values labelled $\Gve_{0}$ and $\Gve_{\pm}$ satisfy the equations
+The main result of the Appendix~\ref{sec:genodgen} is that the jump set of (\ref{enerex}) consists of matrices $\BF_{\pm}$, whose two singular values labelled\footnote{We use the notation $\pm$ to make two statements at the same time, one for the ``$+$'' sign, the other for the ``$-$'' sign.
+For example, our statement says that the matrix $\BF_{+}$ has two singular values $\Gve_{0}$ and $\Gve_{+}$ and the matrix $\BF_{-}$ has two singular values $\Gve_{0}$ and $\Gve_{-}$.} $\Gve_{0}$ and $\Gve_{\pm}$ satisfy the equations

-The notation reflects that for each pair $\BF_{\pm}$ on the jump set there is a frame in which both matrices are diagonal and share the same singular value $\Gve_{0}$ with the same eigenvector.
-Equations (\ref{js2D}) can be used to derive the semi-explicit parametric equations of the jump set, where, say $d_{+}=\Gve_{0}\Gve_{+}$, can serve as a parameter.
-Given $d_{+}$ we can use the second equation in (\ref{js2D}) to compute $d_{-}=D(d_{+})$.
-Then, multiplying the first equation in (\ref{js2D}) by $\Gve_{0}$ we obtain the parametric equations
+The first equation in (\ref{js2D}) is equivalent to (\ref{jumpS}) if we recall the definition of $d_{\pm}$, given in the third equation in (\ref{js2D}).
+Our notation reflects the fact that for each pair $\BF_{\pm}$ on the jump set there is a frame in which both matrices are diagonal and share the same singular value $\Gve_{0}$ with the same eigenvector.

+Equations (\ref{js2D}) can be now used to derive the semi-explicit parametric equations of the jump set, with $d_{+}=\Gve_{0}\Gve_{+}$, serving as a parameter.
+Given $d_{+}$ we can use the second equation in (\ref{js2D}) to solve for $d_{-}$.
+This solution will be denoted $d_{-}=D(d_{+})$.
+Multiplying the first equation in (\ref{js2D}) by $\Gve_{0}$ we obtain the parametric equations